 The Pyramid at Meidum

-It is difficult to be certain of the original form because the entire outer shell has collapsed, perhaps this occurred while it still was being built.
+It is difficult to be certain of the original form because the entire outer shell has collapsed.
 What remains is a giant, 210 feet (65 meters) tall, steep sided cube with two terraced steps near the top, surrounded by deep mounds of debris.
-It appears that two additional steps existed in the 15th century but have collapsed since that time.
+It appears that two additional steps existed in the 15th century but have fallen since that time.

 (right) Photograph from EgyptArchive.